Ashoka Buildcon Ltd.

-In tenns of the provisions of the Companies Act 2013 read with Rules issued thereunderand the SEBI (LODR) Regulations 2015 the Board of Directors has carried out the annualperformance evaluation of the entire Board Committees and all the Directors based on the criterialaid down by the Nomination and Remuneration Committee.
-The criteria forevaluation of the Board performance have been mentioned in the Corporate Governance Report.
+In tenns of the provisions of the Act read with Rules issued thereunderand the LODR 2015 the Board of Directors had carried out the annual perfonnanceevaluation of the entire Board Committees and all the Directors based on the criterialaid down by the Nomination and Remuneration Committee.
+The criteria for evaluation of theBoard perfonnance have been mentioned in the Corporate Governance Report.

 Number of meetings of the Board

 The details of the number of Board meetings of your Company are set outin the Corporate Governance Report which fonns part of this Report.

 Directors' Responsibility Statement